George Santos movie in the works at HBO

-(The Hill) — HBO is set to produce a movie Rep. George Santos (R-N.Y.), who was just expelled from Congress after a damning ethics report.
+(The Hill) — HBO is set to produce a movie about Republican Rep. George Santos of New York, who was just expelled from Congress after a damning ethics report.

 Deadline reported on Monday that the network has optioned the rights to author Mark Chiusano’s new book on the disgraced politician.